SerpiCo07/cloud-arch-internship/Main/OAS/README.md

         in order to tell the GCF the topic to publish the files
       - The entry point that is need while creating the GCF  is the main function
   - Deploy the script on GCF
+  - The requirements.txt must include all the libraries and dependencies that are required at the run time
+      - google-cloud-pubsub== [WHAT EVER IS THE VERSION ON YOUR SYSTEM] google-cloud-pubsub==2.19.*